Easy, Five Minute Guacamole Recipe

-How to Make Our Simple Guacamole Recipe
+How to Make Guacamole

 There are two things to keep in mind when making guacamole.
 First, only use ripe avocados.
 We cannot tell you how many times we’ve come home from the store with a big bag of avocados and had to wait one, two, maybe three days before they are ripe.
-So, plan ahead.
+So plan ahead.

 Most avocados you’ll find at the store will be under ripe or over and neither are good for this guacamole recipe.
 You’ll know when an avocado is ripe when it gives just slightly when squeezed.
 If unripe, don’t store them in the fridge.
 You want to keep them at room temperature until ripe.